-Visiting Mount Vernon with kids is a fantastic way to introduce kids to life in the 1700s, and begin to teach them about the early history of the United States and the role George Washington played in that story.
+Visiting Mount Vernon with kids is a fantastic way to introduce kids to life in the 1700s, and the early history of the United States and the role George Washington played in that story.

 I was skeptical about taking our kids (4 and 6) to visit Mount Vernon, but it was a lovely, manageable day that let us introduce a lot of historical concepts, and gave us reason to read up on George and Martha Washington as well.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of the post, Download a free License Plate Game to play on your cross-country road trip!

 Hitting the road?
 Don’t miss our post on Road Trip Essentials for everything you’ll need, and 60+ Fun Road Trip Activities for Kids: How to Keep Kids Entertained on a Long Car Trip.